enthought/traits/docs/source/traits_user_manual/advanced.rst

 This is a list of replacements for the old API:

-* :func:`adapt` -- use the
-  function :func:`traits.adaptation.api.adapt` instead.
-The signature remains the same.

-* :class:`AdaptationFailure` -- use
+* :class:`traits.protocols.api.AdaptationFailure`

-  :class:`traits.api.AdaptationError` instead
+  Use :class:`traits.api.AdaptationError` instead.

-* :class:`traits.adapter.Adapter` -- use
-  :class:`traits.api.HasTraitsAdapter` for ``HasTraits`` classes instead, or :class:`traits.adaptation.api.Adapter` for pure Python adapters.

-* :func:`adapts` -- use
+* :func:`traits.api.adapts`

-  the :func:`traits.adaptation.api.adapts` decorator instead, or (recommended), the :func:`traits.api.register_factory` function.
+  Use the :func:`traits.api.register_factory` function.

+* :func:`implements`

-* :func:`implements` -- use the :func:`traits.api.provides`
+  Use the :func:`traits.api.provides` decorator instead.
-  decorator instead

-* :func:`declareAdapter` -- use the function
+* :func:`traits.protocols.api.declareAdapter`

-  :func:`traits.api.register_factory`, or the function :func:`traits.adaptation.api.register_offer` instead.
+  Use the function :func:`traits.api.register_factory`, or the function :func:`traits.adaptation.api.register_offer` instead.
 It is no longer necessary to distinguish between "types", "protocols", and "objects".

-* :func:`declareImplementation` -- this function
+* :func:`traits.protocols.api.declareImplementation`

+  This function
   was used occasionally to declare that an arbitrary type (e.g., ``dict``) implements an interface.
 Users that use Python ABCs can use the ``register`` method for achieving the same result.
 Otherwise, use the function